T0ny911/Daydream/README.md

 # About Daydream
-When penetration testers are pentesting websites, they may lack some helpful tools due to some reasons, which may make it impossible to complete the penetration test project.
-Therefore, the daydream penetration test toolbox came into being with integrated I have collected some python penetration tools, which are very convenient to operate.
-Although as a newbie in penetration testing, due to too little experience, there are not many penetration testing tools collected, but they will continue to be updated and added.
+When penetration testers conduct penetration tests on websites, for some reasons, they may lack some useful tools, which makes it impossible to complete the penetration test project.
+Therefore, the daydream penetration testing toolbox came into being.
+I collected some python penetration tools, which are very convenient to operate.
+Although as a newbie in penetration testing, due to too little experience, the collected penetration testing tools are not many for me, but I will continue to update and add them in the future.

-### HOW TO INSTALL IN LINUX
+### How To Install In Linux
 - wget https://github.com/T0ny911/Daydream/releases/download/Daydream-v1.0/Daydream_v1.0.zip
 - unzip Daydream_v1.0.zip
 - cd Daydream_v1.0
 - pip3 install -r requirements.txt
 - python3 manage.py

-### HOW TO USE THE TOOL
+### How To Use The Tool
 Example:
 python3 manage.py
 - help